 DIY Cloth Plastic Wrap?
 You won’t believe how easy this is to make!
 Plastic.
 On one hand, oh so easy and convenient.
 On the other, leaching toxic chemicals into our lives.
 I try to limit our use of plastic as much as possible, but there are some plastic products that just seem irreplaceable.
 Like plastic wrap…that stuff is really handy, yet I feel guilty using it.
 But what non-plastic thing… Continue Reading

-Yesterday I made a delicious Coconut Chai Muffin in a Mug.
-I used a chai spice blend that I had purchased some time ago.
+Ever read the labels on your spices?
+No?
+You really should.
+Yesterday I made a very delicious Coconut Chai Muffin in a Mug using a chai spice blend that I had purchased some time ago.
 Normally, I read labels very carefully.
-I don’t know why I didn’t read the label on this particular item, and wish I had before I purchased it – because I wouldn’t have bought it!
-I wanted to make my own chai spice blend anyway, so I… Continue Reading
+For some reason I didn’t read the label on this particular item.
+Had I read it first, it would not have come home with me from the store.
+It had… Continue Reading

 Recently, I made myself a yogurt-based snack that was compliant with Trim Healthy Mama guidelines.
 After the first bite, I realized it tasted even better than store-bought “light” fruit yogurt.
 A quick search on the internet revealed that a popular brand of light blueberry yogurt contained fourteen ingredients.
 And while they proudly declare that they have removed aspartame from their products (smart move!) there were still things listed like preservatives,… Continue Reading